NathanGodey/AdvancedNLP/README.md

 - **Team announcement (before 15/12/23)**: send an email to `nathan.godey@inria.fr` with cc's `matthieu.futeral@inria.fr` and `francis.kulumba@inria.fr` explaining
   - The team members (also cc'ed)
   - Type of project and vague description (can change afterwards)
-- **Project plan (before 07/01/23)**: following [this template](https://docs.google.com/document/d/1rCWr6p5N0ip7fpNv9e5wjX7gez4oaFGioatYXRRKGR8/edit?usp=sharing), produce a project plan explaining first attempts (e.g. version alpha), how they failed/succeeded and what you want to do before the delivery.
+- **Project plan (30% of final grade, before 07/01/23)**: following [this template](https://docs.google.com/document/d/1rCWr6p5N0ip7fpNv9e5wjX7gez4oaFGioatYXRRKGR8/edit?usp=sharing), produce a project plan explaining first attempts (e.g. version alpha), how they failed/succeeded and what you want to do before the delivery.
-- **Project delivery (before mid-February)**: deliver a `nb_team_members * 2` pages project report and a GitHub repo (more details coming soon)
+- **Project delivery (70% of final grade, before mid-February)**: deliver a `nb_team_members * 2` pages project report and a GitHub repo (more details coming soon)

 ## Potential articles
 ### Tokenization